Local algorithms for the maximum flow and minimum cut in bounded-degree networks: Proofs

-\begin{proof} There exists an upper bound $z = z(l)$ for the number of paths with length at most $l$ intersecting a given path of length at most $l$.
-Hence, there are at most $z^q$ sequences of paths $u_1, u_2, ...\ u_q$ for which $e$ is in $u_1$ and $\forall i \in \{1, 2, ...\ q-1\}$, $u_i$ intersects $u_{i+1}$.
-All such sequences contain $\lceil q/l \rceil$ paths of the same length.
-The ordering of their labels the $\lceil q/l \rceil !$ permutations with the same probability, so the probablilty that the labels are decreasing is $1 / \lceil q/l \rceil !$.
+\begin{proof} There exists an upper bound $z = z(\ell)$ for the number of short paths that intersect a given short path.
+Hence, there are at most $z^q$ sequences of short paths $u_1, u_2, \ldots, u_q$ for which $e$ is in $u_q$ and $\forall i \in \{1, 2, \ldots, q-1\}$ the path $u_i$ intersects $u_{i+1}$.
+All these sequences contain $\lceil q/\ell \rceil$ paths of the same length.
+The ordering of their labels is drawn randomly from $\lceil q/\ell \rceil !$ permutations.
+So the probability that the labels are decreasing is $1 / \lceil q/\ell \rceil !$.
 This event is necessary for the sequence to be a chain.
 Denote the number of chains in the lemma by the random variable $X$ (with respect to the random labelling).
-We have
+Then

 which proves the lemma for some large enough number $q$. \end{proof}